Why It’s Important to Understand Generational Travel Trends

 Across the generations, people are looking for interesting activities and once-in-a-lifetime experiences when they travel.
 There’s much more of a focus on what you may do while traveling than other factors like accommodations.

-However, when it comes to certain particulars, an older person may make different choices than someone much younger.
-Gen Z is more likely to travel internationally.
+However, when it comes to certain particulars, someone from Gen X may make different choices than someone from Gen Z. Gen Z is more likely to travel internationally.
 Young adventurers are most interested in going to far flung destinations.

 Generation X tends to spend the most money, but that is partly because they often are paying for other family members when traveling.
 Because of this factor, Generation X is more likely to seek out deals.